ImaraSpeek/PhotoVision/README.md

 ![Default openCV face detection](FacialFeatureDetection&Tracking/results/alt2.jpg)
 ![Model fit interactive](FacialFeatureDetection&Tracking/results/interactive.jpg)

 When fitting the model using the interactive mode, the faces were indeed recognized.
 When rotating the image, some faces were also found.
 For this reason I played around with the matlab face vision cascade object detectors.
 Using a combination of the default frontalface variant, the profileface and the lbp variant, we can detect (not fit) all but 1 face.
 As this face is particularly small and occluded and does not necessarily meet the needs for the final application, i did not put any more effort into detecting this face.
+Also, the face detecting algorithm was able to detect the profile face with glasses, but the model fitter was unable to fit to the face.

 ##Experiments